A Self-supervised Motion Representation for Portrait Video Generation: Method

 \section{Method}

 Given a reference image and its corresponding audio, our goal is to generate a dynamic video with synchronized motion and sound.
 To achieve this, we propose a two-stage self-supervised learning framework.
-In the first stage, the objective is to extract a compact, high-level semantic motion $\mathbf{M} \in \mathbb{R}^{l\times d}$ for each frame of the image.
-We first use learnable tokens and random masking to compress the motion into an abstract representation, and then utilize the reference image and the motion to reconstruct the target image.
-Once the Motion AutoEncoder is trained, it is frozen.
-In the second stage, we train a Motion Generator.
-For each frame, we first use the motion encoder to extract the motion and then generate the target motion based on the audio and the corresponding motion of the reference image.
+In the first stage, the objective is to extract a compact, high-level semantic motion $m \in \mathbb{R}^{l\times d}$ for each frame.
+We first use learnable tokens and random masking strategy to compress the motion into an abstract representation, and then utilize the reference image, reference motion and target motion to reconstruct the videos.
+In the second stage, we train a Motion Generator and the Motion AutoEncoder is frozen.
+For each frame, we first use the motion encoder to extract the motion and then generate motion sequence based on the audio and reference motion.
 The details of these two stages will be described below.